top of page

 Q: Can I organize a group to come in for a private class?

 A: Yes!
 We love sharing about the story of coffee and demonstrating the roasting process.
-Contact us to schedule a date and also create an event specifically tailored to your group.
+Contact us to schedule a date.